giovannizotta/circular/README.md

 * Allow the user to omit the `outscid` or `outnode` parameter and let the plugin find the best alternative
 * Liquidity aging policy: right now if there is a failure on a channel, the liquidity belief doesn't move until that channel is used again.
 This information might change over time, and we want to keep that into account.
 * Concurrent rebalancing attempts
-* Store information about successes and failures in the database for statistics
 * More granularity in error management
-* Better logging
 * More testing

 ## Contributing